 Mayor Una Glass called for the session last week amid an outpouring of unease and anger stemming from the back-to-back incidents on two sides of downtown, both on Highway 12.

 On Aug.
-24, resident Julie Reibel was struck while crossing Bodega Avenue northbound at Ragle Road in her motorized wheelchair.
+24, resident Julie Reibel was struck while crossing Bodega Avenue southbound at Ragle Road in her motorized wheelchair.

-She was in an uncontrolled intersection when a 79-year-old motorist approached her, traveling about 10 mph below the posted speed limit of 40.
+She was in an uncontrolled intersection when a 79-year-old motorist approached her, traveling about 10 mph below the posted speed limit of 40, police said.

 Reibel, 27, died the following week.